fabric8-analytics/poc-ocp-upgrade-prediction/README.md

 # Proof of concept - Predict OCP cluster upgrade failures

-### Files:
+### Modules
-* service_parser.go: Parse the source code of a service (supplied as git source via command line argument) and return the functions mapped to individual packages in a JSON.
+* service_parser: Parse the source code of a service (supplied as git source via command line argument) and return the functions mapped to individual packages in a JSON.

+* utils: Only contains a utility to extract git commit stuff for now
+* gremlin: Contains the gremlin queries for interaction with JanusGraph

-## TODO
+### TODO

+* Manage via modules/dep/vgo, something
+* Test the automation script
-* Add logic to dump collected functions and packages to gremlin graph
+* Enhancements to the graph schema
 * Make TODO